 Many of today’s projects have more unknowns than a traditional project management methodology can adequately handle.
 This uncertainty makes it challenging to document requirements and adapt to changes successfully.

-This guide will explain the Agile methodology, which projects will benefit from an Agile approach, and how to implement one effectively.
+This guide will explain the Agile methodology, including which projects will benefit from an Agile approach and how to implement one effectively.

 Agile methodology is an approach to project management that uses four values and 12 principles to organize projects.

 The four values of the Agile Manifesto are:

 The Agile method works in ongoing sprints of project planning and execution, enabling you to continuously adapt and mature your plan, scope, and design throughout the project.

 Agile projects require an iterative approach, which supports incremental, frequent, and consistent delivery of workable products to your customer or client.
 This innovative approach ensures your project team can consistently deliver concrete products without being delayed by changes and evolving requirements.

 Agile has a high level of customer involvement and includes frequent reviews of progress with both the project team and the customer.

 You can run an Agile project using several different frameworks.
 Some of the more popular ones include:

 The Agile Manifesto was originally released in February 2001 to create a new way of managing software development.
 A group of leading software developers wrote the manifesto on a retreat in Utah, where they had met to discuss industry problems and potential solutions.